Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: More Experiment Settings

-To address this evaluation gap, we leverage a Vision-Language Model (VLM) for systematic quality assessment.
-We uniformly sample 8 frames from each video generated under the settings of Table~1 in the main paper and feed them to Qwen2.5-VL-72B-Instruct~\cite{bai2025qwen2}, which rates the sequence on a 1-5 scale across five critical dimensions:
+To address this evaluation gap, we leverage a Vision-Language Model (VLM) for systematic quality assessment in the main paper, Table 2.
+We uniformly sample 8 frames from each video generated under the settings of Table~1 in the main paper and feed them to Qwen2.5-VL-72B-Instruct~\cite{bai2025qwen2}, which rates the sequence on a 1-5 scale across five critical dimensions: (a detailed prompt is provided at the end section~\ref{sec:prompt})